 Ultimately though, this museum really is for Greeks.
 They will already have the cultural background to know what the puppets are about, and the stories behind them.

 In one or two generations, this knowledge may be lost though.
-This emphasises the importance of this museum, as it helps keep cultural history alive.
+This emphasizes the importance of this museum, as it helps keep cultural history alive.
 Something I have come to realise is essential for society during my time visiting all the museums in Athens.

 Further Information about the Haridimos Shadow Puppet Museum in Athens